A guide to making sure you get the right cover every time.

 - Rather than packing books, consider taking a lightweight ereader.

 - Tie a bright ribbon or something distinctive to your bag to make it easy to identify on a carousel.

-It’s important to keep your luggage as safe as possible.
-You can reduce the chances of having bags lost or stolen by:
+You might reduce the chances of having bags lost or stolen by: